nmoraescommit/biodiversity_intact_index_phoenix/README.md

       └── tl_2022_04_cousub.shx
 ```

- ## Data Access
+ ## Data Description and Access

- - The 2017 and 2020 BII (Biodiversity Intactness Index) Time Series data comes from the Microsoft Planetary Computer STAC catalog.
-I have also use the Census Bureau County Subdivisions shapefiles to retreive the Phoenix subdivision polyogon.
-Arizona.
-The data has been put into the .gitignore.
+ **1.Biodiversity Intactness Index (BII) Time Series**

+Biodiversity intactness index data was accessed from [ Microsoft Planetary Computer STAC catalog](https://planetarycomputer.microsoft.com/dataset/io-biodiversity).
+I accessed the io-biodiversity collection from the Microsoft Planetary Computer STAC catalog using an API.
+This data contains terrestrial Biodiversity Intactness maps from 2017 to 2020.
+To read in the data, `pystac_client` and `planetary computer` are used to access data from the MPC, and a catalog search using the `io-biodiversity` collection and specified time range and bbox were used to retrieve the items of interest.

+**2. Phoenix Subdivision Shapefile**

+Phoenix shapefile was obtained from the United States [Census Bureau Tiger/Shapeline files](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html).
+County subdivision census data from 2024 was used to filter to our area of interest.
+Data was downloaded as a shapefile and placed it into the data folder, where `os` was used to create an absolute filepath, and the `GeoPandas` package was used to read in the file via `gpd.read_file()`.

+**3. Data Access**
+The data is currently in the .gitignore in this repository.

 ### References:
 - Microsoft Planetary Computer. (n.d.).
 IO biodiversity dataset.
 Retrieved December 3, 2024, from https://planetarycomputer.microsoft.com/dataset/io-biodiversity\n"
 - U.S. Census Bureau.
 (2024).
 Arizona county subdivisions: tl_2024_04_cousub.shp [Shapefile dataset].
 Retrieved from https://www.census.gov/cgi-bin/geo/shapefiles/index.php?year=2024&layergroup=County+Subdivisions \n",

+## Acknowledgements

+This repository was created as the final assignment for the graduate course EDS 220: Working with Environmental Datasets in the [Masters of Environmental Data Science (MEDS) program](https://bren.ucsb.edu/masters-programs/master-environmental-data-science), taught by [Dr. Carmen Galaz García](https://github.com/carmengg).